 Coronavirus has wreaked havoc on supply chains.
 Moving medical equipment has faced the biggest challenge in these times because there has been a shortage of face masks, PPE kits, and other equipment in many countries.
 China is at the heart of many supply chains as well, which posed another problem.

 Alipay introduced a platform that uses Blockchain to track the supply chains of medical equipment.
 Due to the steep rise in the demand for medical supplies, the market also faced many counterfeit products.

 Data is one of our most potent weapons against this outbreak.
 By tracking the data of the Coronavirus, we can mitigate its spread and reduce the number of positive cases substantially.
 HashLog is an app that can visualize how this virus has spread all over the globe and helps in tracking the same.
 It’s based on Blockchain and is a product of Acoer, which uses Blockchain to develop healthcare solutions of this sort.

 HashLog uses data from the World Health Organization (WHO) and the Center for Disease Control (CDC) for creating its visualizations.

 Way of the Future

 As you can see, Blockchain can solve many problems we are facing in these challenging times.
 That’s why the demand for blockchain experts has increased considerably.
-You can checkout IIIT-B & upGrad’s PG Certification in Blockchain Technology and become a professional of this field as well.
+You can checkout IIIT-B & upGrad’s Advanced certificate program in blockchain technology and become a professional of this field as well.
 With such knowledge, you can create innovative solutions for the problems we’re facing in this crisis as well.